Requirements for all degrees

 We recognise the value of reliably and efficiently monitoring the progress of students in their studies, and of having systems in place to promote the early detection of students who are making poor or unsatisfactory progress and are therefore at risk of exclusion from their award course.

-You can find information about Academic Progression and the Staying on Track program on sydney.edu.au/student_affairs.
+You can find information about Academic Progression and the Staying on Track program at sydney.edu.au/student_affairs

-In addition, if your lecturer or coordinator identifies your poor attendance or performance during a semester, we would send you a warning letter.
-If you receive one, please do not ignore and act on it immediately.
+In addition, if your lecturer or coordinator identifies your poor attendance or performance during a semester, we will send you a warning letter.
+If you receive one, please do not ignore it, and act on it immediately.